Brooke Schofield: Personal life

 Schofield was in a brief relationship with singer-songwriter Clinton Kane in 2021.
 In 2024, Schofield responded to a TikTok video by Kane, which he captioned, "When you've been over the relationship for 2 years but she won’t stop yapping," with a 14-part video series in which she alleged that he had lied about his parents and brother dying, his nationality being Australian, and his age.
 She also accused him of cheating on her multiple times.
 The series, which was inspired by TikTok user Reesa Teesa's Who TF Did I Marry? series on the platform, went viral online and inspired other creators to post similar video series.
 Kane responded with his own multi-part TikTok series titled "Who Did I Date Not Marry", while his representative refuted Schofield's claims to Rolling Stone and People.
 She was also in a relationship with comedian Matt Rife starting at the beginning of 2023, whom she later accused of body shaming and love bombing her.
 In June 2025, Schofield announced via Instagram that she was engaged to her boyfriend Miles Canton, son of film producer Neil Canton.

 In August of 2024, Schofield became the center of controversy when screenshots resurfaced of old tweets she had written in which she had expressed racially insensitive views, especially with regards to the killing of Trayvon Martin in 2012.
 Schofield issued an apology and took a short hiatus from the Cancelled Podcast.

+Schofield married her partner Miles McFly, whose birth name is Miles Canton, in March 2026.
+McFly, is the son of Neil Canton who is known for his work on the Back to the Future franchise.